shsagir/play-area-sync/README.md

 deprecated: 1

+# show that this is work in progress
+workInProgress: yes

 # Under which headline the content will be shown on home
 # (use underscore instead of space)
 group: Extending_fortrabbit